Skip to content

 Short answers, pulled from the story.

-When was the Astrakhan Nature Reserve established to protect the Volga Delta ecosystem?
+When was the Astrakhan Nature Reserve established in the Volga Delta?

-How much wetland area did the Volga Delta lose between 1984 and 2001 due to industrial modification?
+How much wetland has the Volga Delta lost and why?